mkmcdonald/Matt-s-DOM-Utils/README.md

 ## Features

-### Errors
+### Raise

 *MDU* provides error messages based upon the DOM 4 spec.
-Each documented error type has a method provided to throw the corresponding error.
+Each documented error type has a method provided to "raise" (throw) the corresponding error.

 ---

+### Helpers

+*MDU* provides public helper methods for common library tasks.
+Most commonly, the module is used for static array conversion.

+---

+### Types

+*MDU* provides an object for every specified `nodeType` based upon the DOM 4 spec;

+---

+### Is

+*MDU* provides identification tests, This includes test for DOM nodes as well as "host objects".
+Utilizing these tests allows scripts to degrade gracefully.

+---

-### Host
+### Can

-*MDU* provides feature detection for host objects to allow scripts to degrade where certain features are not supported.
+*MDU* provides various capability tests.

 ---